 *sniff sniff* Hey guys, do you smell that?
 Smells like.... cozy sweaters, apple cider, warm spices, dropping temperatures... smells like AUTUMN!

-So welcome, welcome to Week One of the Owls CAL!
-This week we'll be focusing on the body and the beak of the owl, then next week we'll cover the wings, feet and accessories!
+First we will make the body and the beak of the owl, then we'll do the wings, feet and accessories!

 Abbreviations: